alrenU/study-notes/Internet Programming/Kubernetes/Kubernetes.md

 - **Server-Side Field Validation**
   - Detects unrecognized or duplicate fields in an object, similar to `kubectl --validate` but on the server side.

-  - Validation Levels:
+  - **Validation Levels**
-    - **Strict**: Errors if validation fails.
+    1. **Strict**: Errors if validation fails.
-    - **Warn**: Validation errors show as warnings, not failures.
+    2. **Warn**: Validation errors show as warnings, not failures.
-    - **Ignore**: No field validation is performed.
+    3. **Ignore**: No field validation is performed.

-  - **`kubectl` Validation Flag**:
+  - **`kubectl` Validation Flag**
     - **`--validate=true`** (default) is equivalent to strict.
     - **`--validate=false`** is equivalent to ignore.

   - If `kubectl` cannot connect to an API server with field validation, it uses client-side validation.

 #### Kubernetes Object Management
+- **Management Techniques**
+  - In Kubernetes, `kubectl` commands can be categorized into three types based on how they manage resources and configurations.

+  1. **Imperative Commands**: Executed directly on the live state of the Kubernetes cluster for immediate changes (e.g., creating, updating, or deleting resources).
+    - **Management Technique**: Operates on live objects.
+    - **Recommended Environment**: Development projects.

+  2. **Imperative Object Configuration**: Manages resources using individual configuration files with imperative commands to apply changes.
+    - **Management Technique**: Operates on individual files.
+    - **Recommended Environment**: Production projects.

+  3. **Declarative Object Configuration**: Manages resources through directories of configuration files, where Kubernetes maintains the desired state.
+    - **Management Technique**: Operates on directories of files.
+    - **Recommended Environment**: Production projects.

 > ***NOTE**: A Kubernetes object should be managed using only one technique.
 Mixing and matching techniques for the same object results in undefined behavior.*

-- **Management Techniques**
-  - In Kubernetes, `kubectl` commands can be categorized into three types based on how they manage resources and configurations.

-  - **Imperative Commands**
-    - **What It Does**: Directly manages live Kubernetes objects.
-    - **How It Works**: Commands are executed immediately on the live state of the cluster.
-    - **Usage Context**: Best suited for quick tasks or development environments where you need to rapidly create or modify resources without a lot of planning or record-keeping.

-  - **Imperative Object Configuration**
-    - **What It Does**: Manages Kubernetes objects using configuration files that define the desired state of the objects.
-    - **How It Works**: You provide a file (or multiple files) to kubectl which describes the object configuration.
-The kubectl command then applies these configurations directly to the cluster.
-    - **Usage Context**: Suitable for both development and production environments where you want to work with configuration files but still manually specify the operations.

-  - **Declarative Object Configuration**
-    - What It Does: Manages Kubernetes objects by maintaining configuration files and letting kubectl handle the creation, updating, and deletion of resources based on these files.
-    - How It Works: You define the desired state in files stored locally.
-The kubectl commands detect differences between the desired state and the live state, and apply necessary changes.
-    - Usage Context: Ideal for production environments or larger projects where you want to ensure that the cluster state is always in sync with your configuration files.